mmomeh/Interview-Project/README.md

 ## Setup

-Start by cloning the "clone" branch, this is where you will do the project and what will be sumbitted.
+Start by cloning the 'clone' branch.
+All code should be contained here, as this is what will be submitted.

 ```
 git clone https://github.com/Ph-Dos/Interview-Project.git